jerodsanto/CappuccinoResource/README.md

 # CappuccinoResource #

-It's like ActiveResource for your Cappuccino project!
+Cappuccino on Rails.
+CappuccinoResource (CR) is like ActiveResource for your Cappuccino project!

-## About ##
+## Installation ##

+Install with ease using the Narwhal package manager (soon)

+    tusk update
+    sudo tusk install cappuccinoresource

+Once that completes, you can simply `@import` it into your project

+    @import <CappuccinoResource/CRBase.j>

 ## Usage ##

-First, create a class which inherits from CappuccinoResource:
+First, create a class which inherits from CR:

     @implementation Post : CappuccinoResource
     {